fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/premium/ultimate-benefits.md

     - View all new bookings directly in the app.
     - Change the status (e.g. to confirmed) and modify the other reservation info.
     - Check people in as they arrive.
+- Plus all the features of the premium version.